 Skip to main content

-Explore the most impactful ES2024 features including Array grouping, Promise.withResolvers, well-formed Unicode strings, and the RegExp v flag with practical examples.
+The most impactful ES2024 features: Array grouping, Promise.withResolvers, well-formed Unicode strings, and the RegExp v flag — with practical examples.

 JavaScript ES2024 features overview showing Object.groupBy, Promise.withResolvers, Unicode strings, and RegExp v flag